tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

     [IP2Location Country Blocker](http://wordpress.org/plugins/ip2location-country-blocker/ "WordPress - IP2Location Country Blocker - WordPress Plugins")
 ), this plugin uses its local database prior to the REST APIs.

-7. This can be combined with other full spec security plugin such as [iThemes Security](https://wordpress.org/plugins/better-wp-security/ "WordPress › iThemes Security (formerly Better WP Security) « WordPress Plugins"), [Wordfence Security](https://wordpress.org/plugins/wordfence/ "WordPress › Wordfence Security « WordPress Plugins") (because the function of country bloking is available only for premium users).
+7. This plugin is simple enough to be able to cooperate with other full spec security plugin such as
+    [iThemes Security](https://wordpress.org/plugins/better-wp-security/ "WordPress › iThemes Security (formerly Better WP Security) « WordPress Plugins"), [Wordfence Security](https://wordpress.org/plugins/wordfence/ "WordPress › Wordfence Security « WordPress Plugins") (because the function of country bloking is available only for premium users).